Bachelor of Economics: Top Courses and Careers

 Responsibilities

-An auditor is responsible for auditing the financial statement of an organization.
+An auditor is responsible for auditing the financial statement of an organisation.
 For that, you need to make audit plans, review the financial statements, collect evidence of the authenticity of payments made, verify all the legal compliance and issue an audited report.

 Skills needed